When you are in business, the faster you can educate yourself on the mission critical elements of the current solution the better.

 Due to my competitive intelligence background and research skills, I often know more about what is happening in a given industry than most of the executives in that industry do.

 Last month I wanted to update my understanding of the security and IT world (something I’ve been involved with for many years), and I wanted to see if there were any issues surrounding the industry today.
+Most companies have a hard time keeping up with their core business challenges, let alone managing their technology properly.
+Having a virtual CIO to formulate strategic IT goals for your company can help tremendously.

 For most people, competitive intelligence would probably require a visit to the magazine rack.